-In fact, drug addiction is an illness that affects many people all over the world, and it does not just relate to illegal drugs.
-Many people are addicted to painkillers and other prescription medication that have been prescribed for them by their doctor.
+Today, drug addiction is more prevalent than ever and does not just relate to illegal drugs.
+More and more individuals are becoming addicted to Prescription Drugs such as painkillers and sedatives, prescribed to them by their doctor.

 Treating Drug Addiction

-Drug rehab typically involves a number of tried and tested methods, which could include cognitive behavioural therapy, 12-step work, one-to-one counselling, and group therapy sessions.
+Residential drug rehab typically involves a number of tried and tested methods, which could include cognitive behavioural therapy, 12-step work, one-to-one counselling, and group therapy sessions.
 A residential programme will mean you have constant access to care and support and you can learn the skills required for a seamless reintegration into normal life.

 If drug rehab is something that you feel could benefit you or someone that you love, contact Addiction Helper today.
 Our expert counsellors and therapists are on standby to offer free, confidential advice and support to those affected by all types of addiction.